-We had an excellent honeymoon in Borneo—three weeks on an island in Southeast Asia, how can you go wrong?—but if I were to plan another romantic getaway, I’d turn my sights more to the Caribbean instead (or at least a place that has luxury lodging, something rustic Borneo sorely lacked).
+We had an excellent honeymoon in Borneo—three weeks on an island in Southeast Asia, how can you go wrong?—but if I were to plan another romantic getaway, I’d turn my sights more to the Caribbean instead and plan a honeymoon in St. Kitts or a neighboring island that had more by way of luxury than Borneo offered.

 After my recent trip to St. Kitts, I’ve been heavily pushing the under-the-radar Caribbean isle to engaged friends in the beginning stages of planning their honeymoons.
 It’s just low-key enough to offer a great romantic retreat—i.e. no crowds—while also being affordable and providing a plethora of activities to keep newlyweds entertained.